BrainiacRawkib/dirby/README.md

 # dirby
-A python implementation of a directory/path bruteforcer
+A prototype python implementation of a directory/path bruteforcer